siakhooi/bash-textutils/README.md

 # bash-textutils

-Package `siakhooi-textutils` to indent line of texts with a prefix.
+Package `siakhooi-textutils` to transform or evaluate text.

 ## Commands